I am often asked how to deal with negative interruptions in the working day.

 They thrive on it, love it and can’t speak without showing it.

-The reality is however that in business, particularly in a service industry we sometimes can’t avoid them and we sometimes can’t install that no negativity zone around us.
+The reality is however that in business, particularly in the service industry we sometimes can’t avoid them and we sometimes can’t install that no negativity zone around us.

 Here are five tips to deal with the negativity monkey in those cases: